Available in Classic and VPC

 - Remote backup storage: Storage where remote backup data is saved.

-- Restore target: Select target for restoration.
+- Restoration target: Select target for restoration.

 - Original resource: Select the original resource for the data to be restored.